will-byrne-hp/find/docs/_customisation/widgets-dev-docs.md

 layout: default
 ---
 # Creating a Widget

 ## Introduction

 ### What are Widgets

-Simply put, Widgets are the components that make up a dashboard.
+Simply put, widgets are configurable components that make up a Dashboard.
+Widgets come in a variety of types; each type is designed to display different type of content to user, and keep it up-to-date if the content changes over time, provided that the dashboard has a configured update interval.
 A widget is a configurable JavaScript module that is rendered on the dashboard grid as a [Backbone][backbone] View.
 Widgets can be configured using the `dashboards.json` configuration file and can take a custom settings object.
+> **Note:** For more information on the configuration file, please see the Find Admin Guide.

 ### Assumptions and Constraints

 - A widget must be responsive.
-The grid system we have implemented means that a widget can be any rectangular shape so it must be able to handle being short, tall, thin and wide without breaking the UI.
+The grid system we have implemented means that a widget can be configured to occupy a rectangle of any size or proportion; it must accommodate reasonable configurations without breaking the UI.
 - The widget should not take a long time to load.
 Given this is a dashboard system it needs to be be responsive and load in a timely manner.
 - The widgets should all run as separate instances and not interfere with other widgets.
 - A widget is non interactive.
 Widgets should only display information and if the `onClick` function is used it should navigate to the source of the data used to render the display.
+- If a dashboard has a configured update interval, all updateable widgets will be periodically refreshed, e.g. fetch fresh data and update their displays accordingly.
+Such widgets must detect changes to their data and have ways to re-render the requisite parts of their display that do not rely on the page being refreshed.

 ### Widget Examples

-#### Topic Map
+#### Topic Map Widget

 ![Topic Map Widget][topic-map]

 Here we have the Topic Map Widget.
-This is one of the standard built in widgets which is backed by a saved search (explained [here][ssw]).
-In a running instance of Find, this widget will automatically resize when the window is resized and it will update the saved search and Topic Map after a specified interval.
+This is one of the standard built in widgets which is backed by a saved search (explained [here][SavedSearchWidget]).
+In a running instance of Find, this widget will automatically resize when the window size changes and it will update the saved search and Topic Map after a specified interval.
 There can be multiple of these on a single dashboard without them conflicting with each other.

-#### Current Time and Date
+#### Current Time and Date Widget

 ![Current Time and Date][time-and-date]

-The Current Time and Date widget is a standard widget (explained [here][sw]).
+The Current Time and Date Widget is an example of a standard widget (explained [here][StandardWidget]).
 This is not backed by any data from the server other than the widget specific settings and will not update periodically.
-Like the Topic Map above it will resize itself when the window size changes and can be set to a rectangle of any size / orientation.

 #### Results List Widget

 ![Results List Widget][results-list]

-This is the Results List Widget, it is backed by a saved search and will display the top n results as specified in the configuration file.
-The results list widget will resize itself when the window fires resize events and will alter its layout when necessary to accommodate the data and the specified view layout.
-The widget will also refresh the data when the interval has passed so if the saved search has changed then the changes will be reflected in the widget.
+Like the [Topic Map Widget][TopicMapWidget] the Results List Widget is backed by a saved search and will display the top `n` results as specified in the configuration file.
+The Results List Widget will alter its layout to accommodate it's shape and size.
+If the configured widget size is too small to display all the requested results, excess entries will be hidden.

 ## Widget Types

+There are three types of widget currently supported in Find:
+- [Standard Widget][StandardWidget]
+- [Updating Widget][UpdatingWidget]
+- [SavedSearch Widget][SavedSearchWidget]

-There are three types of widget currently supported in Find: [Standard][sw], [Updating][uw] and [SavedSearch][ssw] widgets.
-These three widget types should cover most use cases and can all be implemented quickly by extending their abstract views.
+These three widget types should cover most use cases and can all be implemented quickly by extending their abstract views found in [the widgets folder][WidgetsFolder]

 ### Standard Widget

 A standard widget is designed to be largely static.
-This is not to say that the widget itself can not change (see the [Current Time and Date Widget][ctdw] above) but that it will not be requesting more data from a server or re-rendering the display other than to handle resizing.
-For example: a widget to display a company-wide video update.
+This is not to say that the widget itself can not change (see the [Current Time and Date Widget][CurrentDateTimeWidget]), but that it will not be updated by the Dashboard once it's update interval passes.
+It will be rendered once, and is in sole control of any changes that happen to it thereafter.
+For example: a widget to display a company-wide promotional video.
-> **Note:** If the widget is just a static piece of HTML or an image then the static content or static image widgets should be used and the HTML / image URI passed in via widget settings.
+> **Note:** If the widget is just a static piece of HTML or an image, then the built in Static Content Widget or Static Image Widget should be used, respectively.Refer to the Admin Guide for configuration details.

 ### Updating Widget
-An Updating Widget is the same as a [Standard Widget][sw] but will update itself every n seconds which is defined in the configuration file.
-The update triggers a function call which needs to be overridden in the implementation of the abstract view.
+An Updating Widget is the same as a [Standard Widget][StandardWidget] but will update itself every `n` seconds as defined in the `dashboards.json` configuration file.
+The update calls the widget's `doUpdate()` function which must be implemented.
 This type of widget should be used when there is a need to fetch data or re-render on a regular interval.
 For example a widget to display the weather may poll the api of a third party weather service.

-> **Note:** The [Saved Search Widget][ssw] extends the Updating Widget abstract view and will call update in the same manner.
+> **Note:** The [Saved Search Widgets][SavedSearchWidget] extends the Updating Widget abstract view and implements its own flavour of `doUpdate()` designed to fetch data from saved searches.

 ### Saved Search Widget

-The Saved Search Widget is an extension of the [Updating Widget][uw] that is backed by a saved search.
-As seen in the [Results List Widget][rlw] above this will call the update method after the interval has passed and will re-fetch the saved search data which can then be used to retrieve the search results needed by the widget to update the display (in the case of the [Results List Widget][rlw], it will be the documents collection).
+The Saved Search Widget is an extension of the [Updating Widget][UpdatingWidget] that is backed by a saved search.
+It will re-fetch the saved search data, which can then be used to retrieve any additional information needed by the widget to update its display.
+For example, the [Results List Widget][ResultsListWidget] relies on fetching the Document Collection, and the Sunburst Widget requires Dependent Parametric Values.

-> **Note:** The saved search can be either a query or a snapshot and as snapshots do not change it will not update if a snapshot is specified.
+> **Note:** The saved search can be either a Query or a Snapshot.
+As snapshots do not change after creation, a widget backed by a Snapshot will never update.

 ## Development

 ### Shared Development

 #### Widget Registry

 All widgets are located and instantiated via the widget registry (`widget-registry.js`).
 This is where the widget source files are loaded via [Require.js][requirejs].
 When a widget is loaded by the dashboard it uses the name specified in the configuration file to perform a lookup in the widget registry to retrieve the constructor.

 A widget registry entry looks like this: